 In the same folder, create a file named test.js

-In the code block above, we wrote a test that checks if a website get’s loaded successfully without any errors.
+In the code block above, we wrote a test that checks if a website is loaded successfully without any errors.
 In the second describe()

-block, we write a test case in which we use Nightmare to navigate to a site and see if there’s any error.
+block, we wrote a test case in which we use Nightmare to navigate the site and check for errors.

-Headless Chrome is a way to run the Chrome browser in a headless environment so as to aid automated tests.
-It is available in the latest versions of Google Chrome (59+).
+Headless Chrome is an implementation that allows us to run the Chrome browser in a headless environment so as to aid with automated tests.
+It is available in versions of Google Chrome 59 and higher.

 Headless Chrome brings all modern web platform features provided by Chromium and the Blink rendering engine to the command line.
 It’s a way of interacting with websites without having to actually have a window up on the screen.

-It’s very easy to get started with Headless Chrome, as all you need is a terminal and the latest version of Chrome.
+It’s very easy to get started with Headless Chrome; all you need is a terminal and the latest version of Chrome:

 chrome --headless --disable-gpu